 You’ll love waking up to these peanut butter and jelly overnight oats with protein-rich peanut butter and chia seed jam.

 I’ve been making and enjoying overnight oats for years but I feel like I’ve never been able to get a good picture of them.
-I usually mix them in a plastic container in a rush before heading to bed.
-Nothing against Tupperware but it’s just not that cute.
+I usually mix them in a storage container in a rush before heading to bed.
+Nothing against my typical glass storage containers, but they’re just not super cute.

 This week my overnight oats got an upgrade.
-From Tupperware to Weck jars and they’re (wait for it…) Valentine’s Day themed.
+From class storage containers to Weck jars and they’re (wait for it…) Valentine’s Day themed.
 I’ve always loved Valentine’s Day.
 LOVE, hearts, flowers, chocolate, pink… everything about it.
 It also happens to be my birthday so even when I didn’t have a romantic interest, it’s always been a fun day for me. <3

 They’re pretty easy to throw together and would be such a cute breakfast to serve your sweetheart or little ones on Valentine’s Day for breakfast.
 Because I thought this would be a fun recipe to share with loved ones, the portions are meant to serve two people. 🙂 Enjoy!

 If you make these peanut butter and jelly overnight oats, please leave a comment and star rating letting me know how they turn out in the comment section.
 Your feedback is so helpful for the EBF team and other readers!Print